01 of 09

-For the next hour or so, you ride throughout the Ka'a'awa Valley.
-It's unfortunate, but the two-hour ride takes place only in the late afternoon which places the sun over the back of the valley making views inland somewhat difficult.
+The horseback tour continues throughout the Ka'a'awa Valley.
+It's unfortunate, but the two-hour ride takes place only in the late afternoon, which places the sun over the back of the valley, making views inland somewhat difficult.
 A morning ride into the valley would likely provide many different views.

 07 of 09

-As you near the trail head to take you back to the Visitors Center, the trail ride passes a reconstructed Hawaiian village and taro patch built for a former Hollywood production, but an accurate reminder that once this valley was home to many Hawaiian people.
+As you near the trailhead to take you back to the Visitors Center, the trail ride passes a reconstructed Hawaiian village and taro patch built for a former Hollywood production.
+This is an accurate reminder that this valley was once home to many Hawaiian people.

 08 of 09

-As you once again ride along the trail along the ocean face of Moo Kapu o Haloa Cliffs, you get a beautiful view of Mokolii Island now commonly known as Chinaman's Hat and Kaneohe Bay in the distance.
+As you once again ride along the trail along the ocean face of Mo'o Kapu O Haloa Cliffs, you get a beautiful view of Mokoli'i Island, also known as Chinaman's Hat.
+You can also see Kaneohe Bay in the distance.

-The legend behind Mokoli'i is that Hi'iaka, Pele's sister, created Mokoli'i Island by sleighing a threatening no'o, dragon, and setting his gigantic flukes in the water as landmark.
+The legend behind Mokoli'i is that Hi'iaka, Pele's sister, created Mokoli'i Island by sleighing a threatening no'o (dragon) and setting his gigantic flukes in the water as a landmark.
 She used the body of the creature to form the lowlands below the Kualoa Pali (cliffs) that provided travelers with the room for the path and current highway that runs around that edge of Oahu.Continue to 9 of 9 below.

 09 of 09

-For more information about Kualoa Ranch and the activities offered, you can visit their homepage at www.kualoa.com.
+For more information about Kualoa Ranch and the activities offered, visit its website.

 It is best to make reservations for any of the activities in advance since the capacity for each activity is limited and often sells out during heavy visitor seasons.